 The following is a much-abbreviated guide to style and usage covering topics that often crop up at the UNC Eshelman School of Pharmacy.
 Use this style guide and the references listed below to help you achieve clear, professional writing and communication.
 The School used Chicago style until 2015, when the University made AP the official style for most communications.

 This is a work in progress.
-If you have questions about style, grammar or usage, contact the UNC Eshelman School of Pharmacy’s Director of Brand Alignment and Communications Brittany Jennings.
+If you have questions about style, grammar or usage, contact the UNC Eshelman School of Pharmacy’s Director of Marketing and Communications Jeni Cook, firstname.lastname@example.org.

 School Messaging Strategy

 It is important to write in a way that accurately captures the authenticity of the University and School, the ambition of its community and its dynamic and progressive spirit.
 The most effective way to realize our goals is to communicate through one voice and one cohesive brand.